Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Bonide 332 Poison Ivy and Brush Killer uses a three-way active ingredient blend of MCPA, triclopyr, and dicamba to control over 240 types of weeds, including poison ivy, poison oak, kudzu, wild blackberries, and many broadleaf species.
 The 128-ounce concentrate is designed for residential turf use on bluegrass, fescues, rye, bent, Bermuda, bahia, and zoysia lawns.
 This makes it one of the few products on the list that specifically spares lawn grasses while killing briars.

 The triple-chemistry approach attacks weeds through multiple modes of action, which helps prevent resistance and ensures thorough kill.
-Users report good results on briars and broadleaf weeds in lawns, with the product being gentle on grass when applied according to label directions.
+The EPA-approved label explicitly lists wild blackberries among the brush and woody weeds this product kills, confirming its fit for briar control in lawns when applied according to label directions.
 It can also be used for stump removal by applying undiluted product directly to freshly cut stumps.

 For homeowners who need to control briars growing within a lawn without destroying the turf, this Bonide product offers the selectivity required.
 The 128-ounce size provides multiple treatments for typical residential yards.
 Application requires a tank or hose-end sprayer, and careful adherence to mixing rates is important for best results.